-A conduct and discipline focal point is a staff member designated by a head of entity to provide information and support on conduct and discipline related matters (including ones relating to discrimination, harassment, including sexual harassment and abuse of authority).
+A conduct and discipline focal point is a staff member designated by a head of entity to provide information and support on conduct and discipline related matters (including the ones relating to discrimination, harassment, including sexual harassment and abuse of authority).

-They are a contact point for both the affected individual and the alleged offender throughout the handling of formal reports of possible prohibited conduct and provide information on the process and relevant timeframes.
+They are a contact point for both the affected individual and the alleged offender throughout the handling of formal reports of possible prohibited conduct to provide information on the process and relevant timeframes.

-In missions, the Conduct and Discipline Teams will be undertaking the role of conduct and discipline focal points.
-Elsewhere, if you don't know who the conduct and discipline focal point is, contact the head of office/department with a copy to the Chief of Human Resources or the Executive Officer and they will let you know.
+In missions Conduct and Discipline Teams will be undertaking the role of Conduct and Discipline Focal Points.
+Elsewhere if you don't know who the Conduct and Discipline Focal Point is, contact the head of office/department with a copy to the Chief of Human Resources or the executive officer in the office/department and they will let you know.